 Before entering into a contractual relationship with a Korean manufacturer’s/commissioned representative (agent) or distributor, U.S. firms should conduct a thorough due diligence check on a prospective business partner.
 A contract with an agent or distributor should be handled with care and with the assistance of an attorney.
-The Commercial Service in Korea can assist by providing companies with an International Company Profile (ICP) (Consult: http://export.gov/southkorea/servicesforuscompanies/icp/index.asp) report, which provides detailed financial and related business information on the company you seek to work with.
+The Commercial Service in Korea can assist by providing companies with the preparation of an International Company Profile (ICP) (Consult: http://export.gov/southkorea/servicesforuscompanies/icp/index.asp) report, which provides detailed financial and related business information on the company with which you seek to work.

 The most common means of product or service representation in Korea are:

 The performance of your agent/distributor should be regularly/frequently monitored.
 An underperforming or non-performing agent/distributor should be counseled and properly guided.
 If, after a period of time, performance is still poor (and only after careful consideration of all legal and contractual obligations) then a termination of contract should be considered.
 Once the termination is legally binding, the U.S. firm should begin searching for a new distributor.

 The U.S. Department of Commerce’s Commercial Service (CS) office in Seoul, like CS offices around the world, offers the Gold Key Service (GKS) (See: http://export.gov/southkorea/servicesforuscompanies/gks/index.asp) to assist U.S. companies in finding a good local partner.

 U.S. exporters are encouraged to contact one of over 100 U.S. Export Assistance Centers (USEACs; please contact the USEAC closest to your business).
 Consult: http://export.gov/usoffices/index.asp to begin the process.